autolab/Autolab/docs/installation/osx.md

 16. Install [Tango](/installation/tango), the backend autograding service.

+17. If you would like to configure Github integration to allow students to submit via Github, please follow the [Github integration setup instructions](/installation/github_integration).

-17. Now you are all set to start using Autolab!
+18. Now you are all set to start using Autolab!
 Visit the [Guide for Instructors](/instructors) and [Guide for Lab Authors](/lab) pages for more info.